danielylingv2/danielylingv2.github.io/docs/about.markdown

 <img align="right" src="/assets/Photo.jpg" class="img-responsive spacefloatedimage">

+I am a PhD student at the University of Cambridge's Centre for Human-Inspired Artificial Intelligence under Professor Ramit Debnath.

 Rhode Island native, Princeton '16, currently a New Yorker.

 I am an investor at PJC, focusing on enterprise software, consumer technology, tech-enabled marketplaces, differential privacy, and AI.
 PJC is a venture capital firm founded in 2001 by Gina Raimondo (current U.S. Commerce Head) and David Martirano (Technology Investor).